128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-drop     Neither respond to ICMP requests nor generate ICMP errors to/from IPs on this interface allow    Respond to ICMP requests and generate ICMP errors to/from IPs on this interface
+- drop: Neither respond to ICMP requests nor generate ICMP errors to/from IPs on this interface
+- allow: Respond to ICMP requests and generate ICMP errors to/from IPs on this interface

 ## `configure authority router node device-interface network-interface ifcfg-option`